|Nutrition Facts (per serving)|

 These pickles are an excellent way to use up an abundance of late summer green tomatoes.
 It's a cross between pickles and relish, so you can top them on a burger or hot dog.
-Make sure that the tomatoes you select are absolutely green.

 - 4 quarts green tomatoes (sliced and loosely packed)